 - Chancery: commercial

 Gregory has consistently been ranked by Chambers & Partners as one of the leading juniors in commercial chancery matters.
-The 2018 edition describes him as a widely praised junior who has appeared in some of the most significant recent cases and who “consistently demonstrates really excellent strategic judgment, and is easy and fun to work with.”
+The 2020 edition describes him as a widely acknowledged expert in the field of commercial chancery, as well as “a quick thinker” and ”charming and a pleasure to work with”.
 He was named Chancery Junior of the Year at the Chambers & Partners Bar Awards in 2017, having previously been shortlisted in 2013 and 2016.
 He acts in company, civil fraud and asset recovery, trusts, banking and finance, and insolvency claims, as well as a range of general commercial disputes.

 - Company law

-Gregory is recommended by Chambers and Partners and the Legal 500 as a leading junior in the field of company law for his considerable experience in company law litigation including shareholder disputes, derivative claims and petitions under section 994 of the Companies Act 2006.
+Gregory is recommended by Chambers and Partners and the Legal 500 as a leading junior in the field of company law for his considerable experience in company law litigation including shareholder disputes, derivative claims and petitions under section 994 of the Companies Act 2006 (and similar proceedings in offshore jurisdictions).
 Recent cases include successfully acting for the directors of Carlyle Capital Corporation in long-running proceedings brought by liquidators in Guernsey, and acting for the petitioning shareholder in a dispute relating to the ownership of Claridge’s, the Connaught and The Berkeley hotels (Re Coroin Ltd BCC 14, EWCA Civ 781).
 He also has particular experience in transfers of insurance business under Part VII of the Financial Services and Markets Act 2000.

 - Commercial dispute resolution

-Gregory acts in substantial commercial disputes in the Commercial Court and Chancery Division, as well as in offshore jurisdictions and arbitration proceedings.
+Gregory acts in substantial commercial disputes in the Commercial Court and Chancery Division, as well as in offshore jurisdictions and arbitration proceedings, and is recommended by Chambers and Partners in the field of Commercial Dispute Resolution, with the 2020 edition describing him as having “a superb legal brain in cases concerning complex financial instruments”.
 He frequently acts and advises in relation to jurisdiction disputes and injunctive relief.

 - Banking & finance

 Gregory has acted in a range of substantial disputes for and against banks and financial institutions.
-He has particular experience in acting for noteholders or trustees in disputes in relation to the interpretation of structured finance and capital market transactions, including BNY Mellon Corporate Trustee Service Ltd v LBG Capital No 1 Plc UKSC 29 (Supreme Court); Napier Park European Credit Opportunities Fund Limited v Harbourmaster Pro-rata CLO 2 BV EWCA Civ 984 (Court of Appeal), and US Bank Trustees Ltd v Titan Europe 2007-1 (NHP) Ltd EWHC 1189 (Ch).
+He has particular experience in acting for noteholders or trustees in disputes in relation to the interpretation of structured finance and capital market transactions, including FSHC Group Holdings Ltd v GLAS Trust Corporation Limited EWCA Civ 1361 (Court of Appeal); BNY Mellon Corporate Trustee Service Ltd v LBG Capital No 1 Plc UKSC 29 (Supreme Court); Napier Park European Credit Opportunities Fund Limited v Harbourmaster Pro-rata CLO 2 BV EWCA Civ 984 (Court of Appeal), and US Bank Trustees Ltd v Titan Europe 2007-1 (NHP) Ltd EWHC 1189 (Ch).

 - Fraud – civil

-Gregory is recommended by Chambers and Partners (Fraud: Civil) as a “very impressive” junior who “has appeared in many headline-grabbing fraud cases”.
+Gregory has been described by Chambers and Partners as a “very impressive” junior who “has appeared in many headline-grabbing fraud cases” (2017) and as having “recognised skills in civil fraud, banking disputes and wider commercial litigation” (2020).
 He acts for the victims of fraud in safeguarding, tracing and recovering funds, and for those accused of fraud.

 - Insolvency & restructuring